JulieMontoya/Random_Beeb_Stuff/yson/language_ref.md

 test  (at which point we know the answer is TRUE).
 A list of terms separated by AND is evaluated only as far as the first FALSE test  (at which point we know the answer to be FALSE).

+A chain of **OR**s is evaluated only as far as the first TRUE result, and a chain of **AND**s is evaluated only as far as the first FALSE result; nothing else is evaluated.

 ## RELATIONS